How to Play Roulette Online

 FRENCH ROULETTE

-French roulette is very similar to the European variant, with the same numbers and betting options but an even lower house edge of 1.35%.
+French roulette is very similar to the European variant, with the same numbers and bet options but an even lower house edge of 1.35%.
 Unlike the American or European versions, French Roulette has two unique rules that make it a separate game - 'La Partage' and 'En Prison.'

-The 'La Partage' rule is only applicable for even money bets, and players get half of their wager back if the ball lands on a zero (0).
-The 'En Prison' rule sees the dealer mark all these bets to keep them in place for the next round, where if your bet wins, you will get your stake back, and if the ball lands on zero (0) again, your bet will stay 'En Prison' for another spin.
+The 'La Partage' rule is only applicable for even money wagers, and players get half of their wager back if the ball lands on a zero (0).
+The 'En Prison' rule sees the dealer mark all these wagers to keep them in place for the next round, where if your bet wins, you will get your stake back, and if the ball lands on zero (0) again, your bet will stay 'En Prison' for another spin.

-FAQS ON HOW TO PLAY ROULETTE
+WHERE TO PLAY ROULETTE ONLINE

 Below, we've compiled some common questions and answers about playing roulette.
 Read on to learn more!